 - It contains 2x USB 2.0 host ports and supports OTG.
 Very powerful, but again, it is a great energy-efficient SBC.

 It is the most potent Raspberry pi alternatives.
 It offers spectacular hardware and software features at a very reasonable price.
 If you are looking for an SBC that can support you like a desktop computer, then Odroid XU4 is the best choice for you.
 It can deliver more than what most projects require.

 - It renders the best performance in terms of the benchmark score in C-Ray, FLAC audio encoding, and MAFFT alignment.

-- Powered by Exynos5422 Cortex A-15 2GHz and Cortex A7 CPUs, which enables it to render Hexa core processing.
+- Powered by Exynos5422 Cortex A-15 2GHz and Cortex A7 CPUs, it can render Hexa core processing.

-- Contains Mali-T628 GPU, 2GB of RAM, and eMMC plus microSD card slots.
+- Contains a Mali-T628 GPU, 2GB of RAM, and eMMC plus microSD card slots.